catseye/The-Dossier/article/Apple II Games of Note.md

 *   status: permanently under construction

-This list is an offshoot of [Video Games of Note](Video%20Games%20of%20Note.md) which is dedicated to games for that 6502-based home system, the Apple ][+.
+This list is an offshoot of [Video Games of Note](Video%20Games%20of%20Note.md) which is dedicated to games for that 6502-based home computer system, the Apple II.
+Or Apple ][.
+Or Apple ][+.
 Or Apple //e.

 ### Russki Duck